 Cleaning out your cat’s litter box isn’t the most glamorous part of having a cat, and frankly, your cat has absolutely no idea why you partake in such a disgusting, backwards practice.

-Why Are You Unburying My Poop?
+Why Are You Un-burying My Poop?

 Cats’ urine and feces carry distinct territorial tracking pheromones.
 In the wild, dominant cats will leave their elimination out in the open to mark their territory.
 Submissive or smaller cats will often bury their excrement to prevent any territorial scuttles with larger cats.

 Can I Pee In The Box Again Now?

 Cats may not have an instinct to poop or pee in a freshly cleaned litter box, but it sure can seem like it.

 You’re Not Gonna Move The Litter Box, Are You?

-If you are planning on moving your cat’s litter box to a new location, do so in a gradual manner.
-Some experts suggest moving it a couple of inches a day until it is in its new spot.
+If you are planning to move your cat’s litter box to a new location, do so in a gradual manner.
+Some experts suggest moving it a couple of inches a day until it’s in its new spot.

 You’re Not Going To Let The Litter Box Get That Dirty Again, Right?

-To help keep your cat healthy and eliminate human allergies, you should be scooping out your cat’s litter box on a daily basis.
+To help keep your cat healthy and reduce human allergies, you should be scooping out your cat’s litter box on a daily basis.
 If you have more than one cat, make sure you have enough litter boxes for each of them, and you may have to scoop them out once in the morning and once at night.